 Ingrown hairs can pop up anywhere hair grows, but they’re most common in places you shave or wax, like the face, neck, underarms, legs, and bikini area.

-Several things can cause ingrown hairs, including curly or thick hair, shaving too closely or against the grain, dead skin cells blocking hair follicles, tight clothing, or irritating skin products.
+Several factors can increase the risk of ingrown hairs.
+Curly or coarse hair, shaving too close or against the hair growth direction, dead skin blocking follicles, tight clothing, and irritating skincare products may all play a role.

 If left untreated, they can get infected, leading to more serious problems.
 That’s why it’s important to prevent and treat them early.